AtsushiHashimoto/keras_hierarchical_prediction/README.md

 Please read the sample code `sample_hierarchical_cifar10`.

 # What is not done
-No function for `metrics` is prepared.
+No best-fit functions for `metrics` is prepared.
 Any contribution is welcome =)